 I argued that the happy salad-eating women reflected the fact that today we sell products with desire instead of necessity.
 What does Hairpin’s newly-identified trend in stock photography tell us about marketing in America?

 More at Hairpin.
 Thanks to Zeyne P. and Carolyn C. for the link!Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.